gmarko/protocols/Smart Contract Design.md

 For withdrawal process, please refer to DeGate product documentation for details https://docs.degate.com/v/product_en/main-features/withdrawal

 ## Token Registration
 A token should be registered on DeGate before being transacted.
-Anyone can call the "registerToken" function to register.
+Anyone can call the `registerToken` function to register.
 The smart contract ensures that each token address can be registered only once; For ETH and DG, they will be registered on deployment.

 A token can also be registered automatically by the smart contract on deposit if it was not registered before.

 Each token address will be assigned to a token ID.
-IDs between 0 and 31, named "BindToken", are reserved by DeGate and can only be registered by the admin account in DeGate.
+IDs between 0 and 31, named `BindToken`, are reserved by DeGate and can only be registered by the admin account in DeGate.
 BindTokens benefit from lower fees when used in aggregated transactions.

 ## Protocol Fees
 When using DeGate, users may need to pay different fees depending on the operation of different scenarios.